 To charge a fair price for your course, both for you and your student, you should make it clear what the buyer will learn with that content.
 This means showing them the solutions you’re offering when teaching what you know.

 This is why it’s important to know your market really well.
 After identifying your audience’s pains and problems, you get to design precious and attractive content at a fair price.

 VIDEO: Make better ONLINE COURSES with LESSON PLANS | Hotmart Tips

 2. Set a logical learning sequence

 When planning the content of your online lessons, you should consider a logical learning sequence, so your students can guide themselves and notice they’re evolving throughout the course.

 For example, if you’re creating a cooking course for beginners, you should have 101 classes giving tips on how to slice food, basic kitchen apparel, spices, and basic knowledge every cook should have.

 If you start the course with recipes, you run the risk of having students who can’t understand your proposal because they didn’t have that prior knowledge.

-Creating modules within your syllabus and dividing your lessons in common topics creates a clear idea of progression, which is useful to keep your students engaged with the content of your next classes.
+Creating modules within your course syllabus and dividing your lessons into common topics creates a clear idea of progression, which is useful to keep your students engaged with the content of your next classes.

 With well-defined modules, the students can also identify the stage of the course they’re in and what will be taught in those lessons.